What is the Hubble Source Catalog (HSC)? What data does it contain?

 Uniformity: Coverage can be very non-uniform (unlike surveys like SDSS), since a wide range of HST instruments, filters, and exposure times have been combined.
 We recommend that users pan out to see the full HSC field when using the Interactive Display in order to have a better feel for the uniformity of a particular dataset.
 Adjusting the value of NumImages used for the search can improve the uniformity in many cases.
 See image below for an example.

 Depth: The HSC does not go as deep as it is possible to go.
-This is due to a number of different reasons, ranging from using an early version of the WFPC2 catalogs (see FAQ ), to the use of visit-based source lists rather than a deep mosaic image where a large number of images have been added together.
+This is due to a number of different reasons, ranging from using an early version of the WFPC2 catalogs (see "Five things you should know about the HSC" ), to the use of visit-based source lists rather than a deep mosaic image where a large number of images have been added together.

-Completeness: The current generation of HLA WFPC2 and ACS Source Extractor source lists have problems finding sources in regions with high background.
-The WFC3 sources lists are much better in this regard.
-The next generation of WFPC2 and ACS source lists, which will use the improved WFC3 algorithms, will be incorporated into the HSC in the future.
+Completeness: The current generation of HLA WFPC2 Source Extractor source lists have problems finding sources in regions with high background.
+The ACS and WFC3 sources lists are much better in this regard.
+The next generation of WFPC2 sources lists will use the improved ACS and WFC3 algorithms, and will be incorporated into the HSC in the future.

 Visit-based Source Lists: The use of visit-based, rather than deeper mosaic-based source lists, introduces a number of limitations.
 In particular, much fainter completeness limits, as discussed in Use Case # 1.
 Another important limitation imposed by this approach is that different source lists are created for each visit, hence a single, unique source list is not used.
 A more efficient method would be to build a single, very deep mosaic with all existing HST observations, and obtain a source list from this image.
 Measurements at each of these positions would then be made for all of the separate observations (i.e., "forced photometry").
 This approach will be incorporated into the HSC in the future.